ahmetmutlugun/rscale2x/README.md

 ## Installation
 ### From releases
 ####Linux/MacOS
 Download the rust2x binary from the releases page.
 Run the binary locally using `rust2x`.
-To use the binary system wide, place it in `/usr/local/bin` or `$HOME/bin`.
+To use the binary system-wide, place it in `/usr/local/bin` or `$HOME/bin`.
 ####Windows
 Build from source
 ### From source